maxobrienn/331FinalProject/README.md

 This is a final project for CSCI 331 Databases.
-From the schema all the way up to a working front end was created by Matt DeRosa, Ellie Smith, Max Obrien, Mason Meyer, and Evan Quinn.
+A ground up project to show our skills in creating a database schema and integrating it with a front-end created by Matt DeRosa, Ellie Smith, Max Obrien, Mason Meyer, and Evan Quinn.